-(ii) Cash and cash equivalents
+(iii) Cash and cash equivalents

-The exposure to credit risk for cash and cash equivalents is low as all counterparties have a rating of AA- (as determined by the Standard & Poor's (S&P)).
+The exposure to credit risk for cash and cash equivalents is low as all counterparties have a rating of A (as determined by the Standard & Poor's (S&P)).

-(iii) Other
+(iv) Other

 The Fund is not materially exposed to credit risk on other financial assets.
 The clearing and depository operations for the Fund's security transactions are mainly concentrated with one counterparty, namely Citigroup Pty Limited.
-Citigroup Pty Limited at 30 June 2021 had a credit rating of AA- (S&P) and Aa3 (Moody's).
-At 30 June 2021, substantially all cash and cash equivalents, balances due from broker and investments are held in custody by Citigroup Pty Limited.
+Citigroup Pty Limited at 30 June 2022 had a credit rating of A (S&P) and A3 (Moody's).
+At 30 June 2022, substantially all cash and cash equivalents, balances due from brokers and investments are held in custody by Citigroup Pty Limited.

-(iv) Maximum exposure to credit risk
+(v) Maximum exposure to credit risk